threefoldtech/devxdao_grant/content/grant36_cloud/grant.md

 >TODO: fix

-- Milestone title: Initial pruning research document
+- Milestone title: Create the ability to run layer-1 blockchain nodes on the ThreeFold Technology grid.
+-
 - The portion that the OP is requesting from the total grant for the milestone:
     - USD 250.000 (was $100k originally)
 - Due date:
     - done
 - Details of what will be delivered:
-    - prove Layer-1 blockchain thin provisioning can be done (this is a massive achievent and has incredible benefits for the industry)
+    - prove Layer-1 blockchain thin provisioning can be done (this is a massive achieved and has incredible benefits for the industry)
-    - prove Layer-1 blockchain pruning can be done, come up with required architecture
-    - solution for thin provisioning based on threefold quantum safe filesystem (this requires changes in this system)
     - Initial research will be done with the Casper Labs Layer-1 protocol and also some other blockchains.
     - Create the solution which allows everyone to verify thin provisioning can be done.